lucidworks/searchhub/README.md

 source venv/bin/activate
 cd python
 cp sample-config.py config.py
 #fill in config.py as appropriate.
 You will need Twitter keys to make Twitter work.
+You will need a Github key to make Github work.
 ../venv/bin/python bootstrap.py
 ```